How To Choose Your Podcast Music

 - Entertains the listener by introducing and promoting new music.

-Styles of Music and Instruments
+Styles of Podcast Music and Instruments

-Hiring a composer to provide you with customized theme music is a great branding idea if you have the resources to employ a professional.
+Hiring a composer to provide you with custom theme music is a great branding idea if you have the resources to employ a professional.
 You can also find free Podsafe music for all of these musical genres.

-Selecting Music for Your Podcast
+Selecting Your Podcast Music

 Once you have selected the sound effects and audio you want to include, you will then have to edit these sounds into your podcast in a seamless way.